ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 This action copies the current selected text.

-Copy behaves different depending on the number of cursor.
+Copy behaves differently depending on the number of cursors.

 When there is only one cursor, the content is copied to the system clipboard.

-When there is more than one cursors, the selected texts of each cursor will be copied to a cursor-specific clipboard instead.
+When there is more than one cursor, the selected texts of each cursor will be copied to a cursor-specific clipboard instead.

 ## Paste